Fledgling Dancers Amsterdam Presents

 This is a modern/contemporary solo delving into the theme of change.
 It questions whether love will last even when external things such as beauty and age change, exploring how time inevitably changes us all.

-Music Lana del Rey
+Music: Lana del Rey

 -